cfreshman/gauntlet-p2/README.md

 1. Push your changes to your repository
 2. Connect your repository to AWS Amplify Console
-3. Configure environment variables in Amplify Console
+3. Configure production environment variables in Amplify Console

 ## Project Structure